SerdoSchofield/p5-Convert-Spreadsheet-TBXmin/README.md

 # SPREADSHEET FORMAT

+A pre-configuration module has been added to walk the user through this process, should they prefer not to do it manually.

+To use this module, simply download this package, and via command promt navigate into the 'lib/Convert/TBX/' directory.
+Then, run the perl script 'config.pm' as shown:

+'-$ perl config.pm <input file (the spreadsheet you wish to configure)>'

+The process will require at least the following modules to be installed via CPAN console command:

+Spreadsheet::Read
+Exporter::Easy

+*May or may not require (This depends on your spreadsheet type, e.g. Excel, Libre Office, Open Office):
+*The easiest way to know what you need is to run the script and see what module it asks for

+Spreadsheet::ReadSXC,   (Libre Office/Open Office)
+Spreadsheet::ParseExcel, (MS Excel)
+Spreadsheet::ParseXLSX, (MS Excel)
+Spreadsheet::XLSX, (MS Excel)
+Text::CSV_XS, (CSV files)
+Text::CSV_PP, (CSV files)

+Edit Manually:

 1) Add all relevent header info to the beginning of spreadsheet on separate rows like so:

 	source_lang: en (or whatever the language)